-Physiotherapy plays a vital role in the management of chronic conditions across musculoskeletal, pain, cardiorespiratory and neurological conditions.
+Physiotherapy plays a vital role in the management of chronic musculoskeletal, pain, cardiorespiratory and neurological conditions.
 Current funding arrangements provide extremely limited access to allied health services for patients with chronic conditions.
-This is insufficient to address their complex needs.
+This is insufficient to address their complex needs, particularly given the growing demand for services and the challenges posed by Western Australians' geographic spread.

-Outpatient physiotherapy-led pulmonary rehabilitation programs provide education and exercise, empower chronic obstructive pulmonary disease and respiratory patients to self manage, and reduce the risk of hospitalisation and complications while in hospital.
+Outpatient physiotherapy-led pulmonary rehabilitation programs provide education and exercise, empower chronic obstructive pulmonary disease and respiratory patients to self-manage, and reduce the risk of hospitalisation and complications while in hospital.